Getting Drivers on Board with Safety Solutions

 “The important thing is to communicate, communicate, communicate with drivers.
 Tell them new technology is coming.
 Have meetings about it.
 Then have one-on-one conversations," said Chuck Pagesy, director of safety for Penske Truck Leasing.
 “Tell them the benefits and how it can help them."

-Even still, he suggests fleets take a gentle approach when introducing new technology or welcoming in a new hire who isn't as familiar with it.
-“After you explain it, you want to coach drivers, so they understand what they're doing wrong, while ensuring frustration does not set in," Pagesy said.
+Even still, he suggests fleets take a gentle approach when introducing new technology or welcoming a new hire who isn’t as familiar with it.
+“After you explain it, you want to coach drivers so they understand what they’re doing wrong while ensuring frustration does not set in,” Pagesy said.

 Having specific data available can help fleets create customized safe driver tips and improvement plans.
 “Most people change their behavior quickly because they want to be good, safe drivers," Pagesy said.

-However, fleets deploying onboard safety technology need to ensure they're monitoring it.
-“My big concern is that if you're going to invest in safety technology, you better make sure your supervisors and dispatchers are looking at the data and using it," Pagesy said.
-“If you're not going to look at the data, my recommendation is not to get the system."
+With any onboard safety technology that fleets deploy, those within the company need to ensure they’re monitoring it and using it for corrective counseling.
+“My big concern is that if you’re going to invest in safety technology, you better make sure your supervisors and dispatchers are looking at the data and using it,” Pagesy said.
+“If you’re not going to look at the data, my recommendation is not to get the system.”